Britannia Hotel: War memorial

-The Blitz
+Manchester Blitz

 During the Second World War, the Watts Warehouse was hit by Luftwaffe bombs, but it was saved from destruction when the fire was smothered by textiles.

 Conversion to a hotel

-The textile industries that built Manchester eventually dwindled and, like many other industrial structures in the North of England, Watts Warehouse fell into disuse and was derelict for many years.
-The building was threatened with demolition in 1972, but was spared.
-In the 1980s, the building underwent conversion, retaining many of the original interior features.
-In May 1982, the Britannia Hotel opened as part of the Britannia Hotels chain initially with 25 rooms and a nightclub, eventually expanding to 363 bedrooms.
+The textile industries that had sustained Manchester eventually declined and, like many industrial buildings in Northern England, Watts Warehouse fell out of use and remained derelict for many years.
+On 25 February 1952, Watts Warehouse was designated a Grade II* listed building. and was threatened with demolition in 1972 but was ultimately retained.
+During the 1980s it was converted for new use, with many original interior features preserved.
+In May 1982, the Britannia Hotel opened as part of the Britannia Hotels chain, initially with 25 rooms and a nightclub, later expanding to 363 bedrooms.